Goddard Public Records Directory

 Jail & Inmate Records

-The Sedgwick County Detention Facility in Wichita serves as the primary jail for the county, processing all individuals arrested throughout Sedgwick County.
+The Sedgwick County Detention Facility in Wichita is the primary jail for the county, processing all individuals arrested throughout Sedgwick County.
 Residents can access inmate information, booking details, and current charges through Sedgwick County's online inmate lookup tool.
 The facility requires visitors to schedule appointments ahead of time.
 Kansas allows cash bonds, surety bonds, and property bonds for release, with specific procedures established by Sedgwick County Court system governing how each type works.

 Arrest Records